Where to buy OnePlus 8: T-Mobile, Verizon, and Amazon - 9to5Google

 Pricing for the OnePlus 8 at the company’s online store starts at $699 for the “Glacial Green” 8GB/128GB variant of the phone or $799 for the 12GB/256GB “Interstellar Glow” model.

-As for the OnePlus 8 Pro, you’ll be able to buy the base 8GB/128GB model for $899 in “Glacial Green” or “Onyx Black” where the 12GB/256GB variant costs $999 with the same colors and the added “Ultramarine Blue.”
+As for the OnePlus 8 Pro, you’ll be able to buy the base 8GB/128GB model for $899 in “Glacial Green” where the 12GB/256GB variant costs $999 with the added “Ultramarine Blue” and “Onyx Black” colors.

 Both the OnePlus 8 and 8 Pro can snag a free pair of Bullets Wireless Z headphones too.
 The Pro also comes with a free wireless charger.
 Both are also going on sale April 15th at 12pm EDT and ship within 2 days.